-Remember meeting Alison back in August 2018?
-We told you about her journey through two miscarriages and how she eventually gave birth to two more children after working with SpringCreek’s Dr. Jeremy Groll.
+Alison went through two miscarriages before her pregnancy.
+She eventually gave birth to two more children after working with SpringCreek’s Dr. Jeremy Groll.

 She talked about her experiences with medical professionals—some were more sensitive than others—and about how she healed with time and connection to other women who’d miscarried.
 During this National Pregnancy and Infant Loss Awareness Month, we thought it could be helpful to hear more from Alison, whose story might sound like yours and might give you the comfort she found in community.